shakyShane/gulp-svg-sprites/README.md

 You can override all the [templates used](https://github.com/shakyShane/gulp-svg-sprites/blob/master/index.js#L57-L64) in the same way.

-##Advanced: Data Transforms
+## Advanced: data transforms
 If you want to do some custom stuff with your templates, you might need to transform the SVG data before it gets to your template.
-There are two functions you can provide to do this & they'll override the internal ones.
+There are two functions you can provide to do this and they'll override the internal ones.
 Override `transformData` and you'll have direct access to the data returned from [svg-sprite-data](https://github.com/shakyShane/svg-sprite-data).
-This will skip the few transformation that this library applies - so use with caution. (if you want to modify the data aswell after our internal modifications, use `afterTransform` instead).
+This will skip the few transformations that this library applies - so use with caution.
+(If you want to modify the data as well after our internal modifications, use `afterTransform` instead.)

 ```js